Chart Color Schemes

 Maddington is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Maddington's dwelling structure, as per the latest Census, consisted of 84.4% houses and 15.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Perth metro's 88.9% houses and 11.1% other dwellings.
-The home ownership level in Maddington was at 24.2%, with the remaining dwellings either mortgaged (46.6%) or rented (29.2%).
-The median monthly mortgage repayment in the area was $1,509, below Perth metro's average of $1,733.
-The median weekly rent figure in Maddington was recorded at $300, compared to Perth metro's $330.
-Nationally, Maddington's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+The dwelling structure in Maddington, as per the latest Census, consisted of 84.4% houses and 15.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Perth metro had 88.9% houses and 11.1% other dwellings.
+Home ownership in Maddington stood at 24.2%, with the rest either mortgaged (46.6%) or rented (29.2%).
+The median monthly mortgage repayment was $1,509, below Perth metro's average of $1,733.
+The median weekly rent figure in Maddington was $300, compared to Perth metro's $330.
+Nationally, Maddington's mortgage repayments were lower than the Australian average of $1,863, and rents were below the national figure of $375.

 Frequently Asked Questions - Housing